Mastercard/pkcs11-tools/docs/INSTALL.md

 $ export PATH=/opt/csw/gnu:$PATH
 ```
 Then proceed as documented for [FreeBSD](#freebsd).

+#### Notes
+Building OpenSSL 1.1.1 on Solaris 10 may prove to be challenging.
+Please refer to [https://github.com/openssl/openssl/issues/6333](https://github.com/openssl/openssl/issues/6333) for additional information.

 ### Windows (cross-compiling)
 Cross-compilation works with mingw32-gcc under linux.
 [Debian](https://www.debian.org/) distros are offering off-the-shelf cross-compilers, so the examples below are assuming [Debian](https://www.debian.org/) as the build platform.